WojtekKamilowski/CI_PP3_TDP/README.md

 ## Acknowledgements
 I would like to thank those who were a great support and inspiration during writing this project:
+- My wife, who supported me during the process of creating this project.
 - My mentor Mo Shami.
-- My wife who supported me during the process of creating this project.
 - Code Institute for preparing the materials and providing a wide range of available means of learning for the students.